jennttraan/Successful-Bike-Share/README.md

 Supporting visualizations and key findings

-<b>Ask</b>
+<b>Business Task </b>

-Business Task In order to maximize the number of annual membership, I,the data analyst, will find trends and patterns among casual riders and membership riders, and identify potential riders who benefit from annual membership.
+In order to maximize the number of annual membership, I,the data analyst, will find trends and patterns among casual riders and membership riders, and identify potential riders who benefit from annual membership.

 <b>About the data set:</b>